Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Morning head count: Count birds as they exit the coop each morning.
 Note any that do not emerge, any found dead, and any showing abnormal behavior (hunched posture, ruffled feathers, discharge from eyes or nostrils, labored breathing, unusual lethargy).

-• Feed and water consumption: A sudden unexplained drop in feed or water intake is one of the earliest signs of impending illness — often appearing 24–48 hours before birds show clinical signs.
-Track approximate daily feed consumption by weight and note any significant change.
+• Feed and water consumption: A sudden unexplained drop in feed or water consumption is one of the earliest warning signs of potential illness in chickens.
+It can appear 24–48 hours before visible symptoms develop.
+Track daily feed and water intake as part of your farm records, and investigate any significant changes from the flock's normal pattern.

 • Egg production rate (layers): A 10% or greater drop in daily egg production that is not explained by weather stress, feed change, or vaccination stress warrants investigation.
 Production drops are often the first measurable sign of subclinical disease or nutritional deficiency.